SalomePlatform/hexablock/doc/gui_disc_elmts.rst

 **Arguments:**

-- e: the edge to disconnect.
+- edge: the edge to disconnect.
 - from hexa: the hexahedron to disconnect the edge from.